Nariod/Tartocitron/4-2-4_simple_injector/README.md

 - change the shellcode in "main.rs"
 - `cargo build --release --target x86_64-pc-windows-gnu`

-## Internals
-Win32 API used:
-* VirtualAlloc
-* CreateThread
-* WaitForSingleObject

 ## Overview
 Works, but is sometimes detected by Windows Defender when executed.
+Binary final size is ~1,6Mo.